Skip to main content

 }

-Whether or not you use the @elastic directive, you can hook up an elastic search query to the front end using the external link editor.
-You can use the editor to feature flag in a new ES query, or run experiments between two different queries.
+You can hook up an elastic search query to the front end using the external link editor.
+Use the editor to feature flag in a new ES query, or run experiments between two different queries.
+You can specify the endpoint for your elastic search cluster and the search template you'd like to use.
+The external link dialog will also let you test your feature to make sure it is compatible with the stored query template.

 There may be some data that you do not want to store in your feature impression tables.
 For example, the message field may contain a lot of data that is needed by the front end, but not needed during analytics.
-Use the @no_log directive.
+Use the @no_log directive to filter these out.
 The data will be sent to the front end, but dropped from the data warehouse.

 There may be some sensitive data that you may need for training or your internal systems, but do not want exposed to the front end.
-For example, score may be important for analytics, and therefore you'd like it in your data warehouse.
+For example, score may be important for analytics.
+The LTR feature values will be invaluable to data scientists training new learning to rank models.
 However, you don't really want that showing up on your front end.
 That may be potentially sensitive information that you do not want your competitors to have.
 In these cases use the @hidden directive.
+They will be logged to the data warehouse for analysis, but never leave your data center to the front end application.